alexcrichton/rfcs/text/0000-macros-1.1.md

   we can layer on features backwards-compatibly to get to macros 2.0.
 Right now, though, the delta between what this RFC proposes and where we'd like to is very small, and can get get it down to actually zero?

+* Eventually macro crates will want to be loaded both at compile time and runtime, and this means that Cargo will need to understand to compile these crates twice, once as `rustc-macro` and once as an rlib.
+Does Cargo have enough information to do this?
+Are the extensions needed here backwards-compatible?